 Since Instagram accounts are tied to Facebook profiles, Instagram has a lot of data about its users that can help marketers find the right audience.
-And, when you create an ad targeting people on Instagram who are similar to the contacts on your Mailchimp list, you can put that data to work for you.
+And, when you create an ad targeting people on Instagram who are similar to the contacts on your Mailchimp list - with lookalike audiences-, you can put that data to work for you.
 Instagram analyzes the Facebook profiles of your Mailchimp contacts, then creates an audience of similar people based on shared interests, behaviors, and demographics.
 You can even narrow down the audience by location, gender, age range, or interest keywords.
 This can be an effective option for introducing your brand or products to new people and growing your list.

 - People similar to your best customers.
 Once you’ve connected your store, you can create a segment based on the purchase history of your customers.
 For example, you might choose to use a segment of customers whose total amount spent is more than $100, or a segment of customers whose total number of orders is greater than 2.

 - People similar to your most engaged subscribers.
 Create a segment based on subscribers who have a high contact rating.
 In this instance, you’d use a segment of subscribers with a contact rating greater than 4 stars.